 When researching your motorcycle injury case, you may have come across information regarding “no-fault” insurance in Florida.
 While Florida is a no-fault state for auto insurance, this does not mean that fault will not play a role in your case.

 No-fault insurance can cover your injuries any time you were injured in a car crash, regardless of who was at fault.
 However, the amount of coverage for your no-fault policy may be far too low to cover your needs if you suffered serious injuries in a motorcycle accident.
 Because of this, you may need to take your case to court to get full compensation.
-In court, your lawyer will need to prove who was at fault for the crash before you can get compensation for your injuries.
+In court, your car accident attorney will need to prove who was at fault for the crash before you can get compensation for your injuries.

 If the damages you suffer are too expensive for your own insurance to cover, you may be able to make a third-party claim on the at-fault driver’s policy instead of going to court.
 In this situation, the insurance company will decide who is at fault, and they may refuse to pay you.
 If this happens, you may need to take your case to court anyway.